ollej/shoutbridge/README.md

 There is more to writing Shoutbridge plugins than just parsing text messages and returning information.

+### Command matching ###
+You can have any text in commands, including spaces.
+Starting commands with an exclamation mark (!) is the convention most of the bundled plugins are using.
+This is however not at all necessary, as is shown by the ElizaPlugin.

+Commands are simply text strings that are matched against the start of a message.
+The commands do not have to be in the same case.
+All of the messages in the list below would match the command "!hi":

+ * !hi
+ * !hi how are you?
+ * !his pants fell down
+ * !HI

+#### Matching Order ####
+Commands will be matched in the order they are listed.
+The first command that matches for a handler will be the one that is passed to the handler as the "command" argument.
+Also note that the first command object matching is the only one that is triggered in a plugin.

+If you want to match two similar strings to two different handlers, make sure to place them in the correct order.
+The longer of the two should be placed first, otherwise the shorter command will always match first.

+#### Empty commands ####
+If you give an empty string as the command, any message will match.
+This is useful if you want to do more advanced command parsing yourself.
+It is alsow what should be used for all Xmpp* trigger events, as they are XML strings and not normal text.

 ### Method: setup ###
 Directly after a plugin has been loaded, the setup method is called, without arguments.
 This method can be used to setup initial data or any other maintenance that needs to